Prerequisites for studying FEA

-How mathematics are used in solving engineering problems:
+How mathematics is used in solving engineering problems:

 Before we move on, let me demonstrate something.
 Imagine that you want to know the stress distribution in a complex connection like the one below.
 How would you imagine an equation that allows you to calculate such a stress distribution by hand?

 Yup – this is a tricky question – this is why we use FEA most of the time (or do a test and measure strain with strain gauges on real models of course!).

 We’ve made it!
 Now it’s time to wonder where FEA kicks in in all of this.

 You already learned that not everything has a mathematical solution.
 Most engineering problems are so complex, that they are more or less unsolvable with the differential equations approach.
 On another hand, tests are expensive and time-consuming (and not always possible, to be honest).
 This means that there is a “gap” between the two approaches we described before.
 A gap that is nicely filled with FEA!

 In essence, FEA helps you with solving problems that are unsolvable otherwise.
 You know everything is too difficult to solve with a “direct” math approach, while too expensive or problematic to solve with tests.
 I think this is the *power* behind FEA, and why it’s getting more and more popular among engineers.